Fred Hansen: 1964 Olympics

 Going into the 1964 Olympics, the United States had never lost an Olympic pole vault competition.
 In the final, the last remaining American was Hansen, who at the time was also the world record holder.
 The field included two other previous world record holders and decathlete C. K. Yang.
 Hansen cleared 5 meters on his first attempt, but so did three German athletes.
 Hansen then passed the next height, watching as only Wolfgang Reinhardt was able to clear.
 Re-entering the competition at 5.10, Hansen failed his first two attempts, but so did Reinhardt.
 Hansen then sailed over his final attempt, while Reinhart could not.
 Hansen continued the American streak, which would survive through one more Olympics until the 1972 pole vault controversy, when defending champion Bob Seagren had his pole confiscated at the games and had to compete on an unfamiliar, borrowed pole.

-Other achievements
+Hansen is featured on the cover of the book The Pole Vault: A Violent Ballet by David Butler.

+Personal life

-Besides pole vault Hansen competed in the long jump.
-He was also an avid golfer and played at the 1980 U.S. Amateur golf championship.
-He currently is a practicing dentist in Houston, Texas, in the Memorial area of town.
+Hansen was an avid golfer, and played at the 1980 U.S. Amateur golf championship.
+He resides Gonzales County, Texas.
+He formerly practiced dentistry in Houston, Texas, in the Memorial area of town.
 He was Inducted into the Texas Track and Field Coaches Hall of Fame, Class of 2016.